 What do you want me to say?

-But the purpose of prosecuting or impeaching the president.
+For the purpose of prosecuting or impeaching the president.

 That was at the beginning of the trial.

-Now, right out of the box, the judge, Judge Ellis reprimanding the Mueller prosecution team when he said the evidence will show that the allegations against Manafort are true.
+Now, right out of the box, the judge, Judge Ellis, reprimanding the Mueller prosecution team when he said the evidence will show that the allegations against Manafort are true.

 And then Judge Ellis rebukes them as well for using the term oligarch about the Ukrainians who Paul Manafort was working for, which is at the heart of the charges on taxes and fraud in this courtroom.